Longest Lasting Razor Blades

 • Dipping your razor blade in a dish of rubbing alcohol causes any excess water to evaporate when it hits the air, and additionally, it likewise sanitizes your razor blade.

-• Always store your razor blade and a dry area where no steam, humidity, or water splashes can wet your razor.
+• Always store your razor blade in a dry area where no steam, humidity, or water splashes can wet your razor.

-• If you can store your razor in a sealable container, preferably plastic, you can set it in a cup of silicone beads or gel or store it in your freezer between uses.
+• If you can store your razor in a sealable container, preferably plastic, you can store it in a cup of silicone beads, gel, or freezer between uses.

 Sharpening and Reusing Your Old Razor Blade

-And when it comes to the part we were all waiting for, you can re-sharpened all those dull blades lying around in your bathroom cabinet.
+And when it comes to the part we were all waiting for, you can re-sharpen all those dull blades lying around in your bathroom cabinet, proving that you can make the most out of your investment with a little effort.

 Here is a video to explain how you can easily resharpen a razor blade;